deohs/coders/demos/data_import/epa_aqi/getAQI.md

 is located in the top-right of the web page in an HTML form.

 In an HTML form, a pick list will be implemented using the `<select>` tag.
-This one has a class of "stateid".
+This one has a ID of "stateid".
 The choices will be listed using the `<option>` tag.
 The state IDs are found in the "value" attribute and the state names are the tag's "text".